jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 > If soldiers are punished before they have grown attached to you, they will not prove submissive; and, unless submissive, then will be practically useless.
 If, when the soldiers have become attached to you, punishments are not enforced, they will still be useless.

-Great leaders know how to navigate two interesting facts about human nature:&nbsp;
+Great leaders know how to navigate two interesting facts about human nature:

 1. People like who they listen to more than they listen to who they like.
 2. People like who they respect more than they respect who they like.